Dookudu: Music

-S. Thaman composed the soundtrack which consists of six songs.
+Thaman S composed the soundtrack which consists of six songs.
 Viswa and Bhaskarabhatla penned lyrics of one song each while Ramajogayya Sastry penned lyrics for the remaining songs.
 The film's soundtrack, marketed by Aditya Music, was unveiled by hosting a promotional event at Shilpakala Vedika on 19 August 2011.
 The soundtrack was successful in its collections.

 Marketing

 The teaser poster featuring Babu along with a teaser trailer was unveiled on 31 May 2011 on the birthday eve of Babu's father, actor Krishna Ghattamaneni.
-The second teaser was unveiled on 9 August 2011 on the eve of Babu's birthday, and it received a positive response from viewers.
-Melton's look in the item number was unveiled after the completion of the film's shoot and those stills received positive response.
 In an interview to Karthik Pasupulate of The Times of India, Anil Sunkara said "When the pre-release hype was hitting a fever pitch, we (producers) toured all over the state, meeting fan associations and telling them that it was a family entertainer, and distributing merchandise like stickers, badges and ribbons".

 A thanksgiving tour began in Vijayawada where Vaitla, Anil and comedian Siva Reddy promoted the film at Hotel Mid City after which they went to Eluru.
 The film's success meet was held at Hotel Novotel in Hyderabad on 11 October 2011.
 Another event was planned at Vijayawada for celebrating the completion of the film's 50-day run.
 The event was held at Velagapudi Ramakrishna Siddhartha Engineering College grounds on 12 November 2011.
 Udaya Bhanu hosted the event.

 Release

 Distribution

-The distribution rights for Ceded, Nellore, Nizam, Guntur and Karnataka regions were sold for an amount of ₹220 million while the Uttarandhra region distribution rights were sold to Gayathri Films for an amount of ₹29 million.
-FICUS Inc. acquired the overseas distribution rights.
 The film was announced to be released on 23 September 2011 by the producers in the end of August 2011 after the release of the soundtrack.

-Censorship

-The first copy was submitted to Central Board of Film Certification on 19 September 2011 for censoring.
-The board awarded an U/A certificate on 21 September 2011 after a few cuts were done.
-To prevent illegal streaming, the makers approached the High Court for a John Doe order.
 The film released in 15 screens in Chennai.